 The Municipal Manager is the head of the administration and is responsible and accountable for all aspects of the Municipality and is also legally the Municipality's Accounting Officer.
 The different directors of all the functionary directorates report directly to the Municipal Manager.
-All incumbents were appointed in terms of the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) with the required experience, knowledge, skills and educational levels.
-The macro structure makes provision for the undermentioned organizational units:
+All incumbents were appointed in terms of the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) with

-By-laws
+• By-laws